CSUS-CS-CPE159/class_example/README.md

-# This is the class example only used for CSC/CPE 159 and CSC 239 student in California State University, Sacramento.
+# This is the class example only used for CSC/CPE 159 in California State University, Sacramento.

 # The code is runnable only in SPEDE environment.